-Organizational Structure:
+Organizational Structure and 3-C Planning Process:

-The Bay County TPO was established by designation of the governor of Florida and an interlocal agreement in 1981, following the 1980 Census.
+The Bay County TPO was established by thevdesignation of the governor of Florida and an interlocal agreement in 1981, following the 1980 Census.
 The TPO Planning Area includes all of Bay County.
 The current interlocal agreement was approved on February 15, 2015 (Resolution Bay 15-02).
-Apportionment of membership was approved by the TPO on June 26, 2013.
+Apportionment of membership was approved by the TPO on August 2, 2023.